davidroman0O/vtable/docs/03-list-component/examples/numbered-list/README.md

 - Using alignment and styling for professional appearance
 - Creating conditional enumerators that adapt to item state
 - Leveraging the separation between enumeration and content formatting

+## TODO

+- there is a small bug on the cursor component, we should use `github.com/mattn/go-runewidth` to know the real width and compensate.